Poppys Wild Kitchen

 Crisp starfruit salt with gotu kola and golden macadamia nuts.

-Juicy star fruit and crisp celery pair with gotu kola in a light lemony dressing.
-Candy roasted macadamia nuts complete this super refreshing, crunchy salad.
+Juicy Star Fruit Salad with crisp celery and gotu kola in a light lemony dressing.
+Candy-roasted macadamia nuts complete this super refreshing, crunchy salad.
 Easy recipe.

 Print Pin Rate